 September 7, 2004

-Screams are heard through the dark halls.
-She follows the sounds with confidence.
-She hears them chanting her name as she gets closer to the bright lights.
-She grins as she enters the large room.
+Screams were heard through the dark halls.
+She followed the sounds with confidence.
+She heard them chanting her name as she got closer to the bright lights.
+She grinned as she enters the large room.
 Yet, it wasn’t just any room, it was a stadium filled with screaming teenagers, holding up signs she couldn’t quite figure out.
 All the signs were blurred out.

-She then sees eight people on the stage, three guys and five girls.
+She saw eight people on the stage, three guys and five girls.
 All of them, including herself, shared the same ages.
 She saw this group of people facing her, grinning.
 Two of the three guys gesture her to join them.
 She did so happily.

 Then one of the guys, a boy with messy blonde hair, spoke into his microphone with a British accent, “Everyone, this is Alyson Bauer, your newest popstar!”

 Alyson grinned as she watched over the audience, chanting her name.
 Suddenly, the numerous voices become smaller until it turned into one female voice with the American Boston accent.

 “Alyson!
 Wake up!”

 Alyson looked up from her pillow, and saw her brunette slightly older sister.
 She was in a school uniform that consisted of a navy blue blazer, a white button-up shirt, a navy blue tie, and a navy blue pleaded skirt.
 On the blazer it had the crest of the school, Beacon Hill Secondary School.

 The sister, Melissa, told her, “You need to stop dreaming about that band.”

 With that, Alyson got out of her bed.
 She grabbed her makeup bag, her flat iron, uniform.
 She entered the bathroom.
 She saw in the mirror her newly-colored blonde hair.
 The hair itself was a bit of a mess, but it was nothing that a flat iron couldn’t fix.